us-amlr/cs-phoc/README.md

     ├── smw_qc.R          : early and ad-hoc CS-PHOC census data qc and explorations ├── data
-    ├── dwca      : Darwin Core Archive tables; presented in the manuscript ├── manuscript: standardized CSV files; presented in the manuscript ├── pre       : historical data files; now imported into the database ├── figures       : figures and table; included in the manuscript ├── other     : exploratory plots
+    ├── dwca      : Darwin Core Archive tables; presented in the manuscript ├── manuscript: standardized CSV files; referenced in the manuscript ├── pre       : historical data files; now imported into the database ├── figures       : figures and table; included in the manuscript ├── other     : exploratory plots